NURTURE INFORMATION HUB

 Education

-While in the NICU or SCN, your baby may have benefited from being placed in the prone position (on their stomach) or being ‘nested’ with soft bedding.
+While in the Neonatal unit, your baby may have benefited from being placed in the prone position (on their stomach) or being ‘nested’ with soft bedding.
 However, once your baby is home they should be put to sleep on their back, as babies who are born prematurely, of low birth weight, from a multiple birth or with neonatal health problems are at an increased risk of sudden infant death syndrome (SIDS), compared to infants born at term.
 SIDS is the sudden and unexpected death of a baby with no known cause.
 It is one of the leading causes of death in infants under 12 months of age and was previously known as ‘cot death’.

 Red Nose (Formerly SIDS and Kids) has compiled evidence backed ‘Six Safe Sleep Recommendations’, to help reduce the risk of SIDS and other sleep related accidents.